 Why is this Happening?

-By default, WordPress uses the PHP mail function to send emails generated by WordPress or any plugin that generates emails (i.e. contact forms, members registrations, etc.).
+By default, WordPress utilizes the PHP mail function when it send emails via WordPress itself or any plugins that may also send emails (i.e. contact forms, members registrations, etc.).

-Unfortunately, many hosting companies catering to WordPress installations, do not correctly configure their servers as it pertains to sending PHP emails.
+Unfortunately, there are some hosting companies who do not correctly configure their servers as it pertains to sending PHP emails.

 Additionally, your email server might think those emails are spam and as such, end up blocking them.